 c) attributes are always specified in the start tag

 d) attributes usually come in name/value pairs like: name=”value”

 There are many attributes often used in HTML.
 Here are some attributes which you can use while designing your website:

 Below is an example of adding the href attribute to the <a> tag (which is used for creating a hyperlink to another website).

 The herf attribute specifies the location of the website that we’re linking to.

 <!DOCTYPE html> <html> <body> <p>HTML links are defined with the a tag.
 The link address is specified in the href attribute:</p> <a href="https://www.lenastanley.com">My blog.</a> </body> </html>

 HTML links are defined with the a tag.
 The link address is specified in the href attribute:My blog.

 Another very commonly used attribute is the style attribute.
-The style attribute is used to providing various CSS effects to the HTML (like increasing font-size, changing font-family, or coloring).
+The style attribute is used to provide various CSS effects to the HTML (like increasing font-size, changing font-family, or colouring).